jhuang314/donation-primitive/README.md

 ### Rootstock Integration

-We created the smart contract in Solidity.
-Because Rootstock is EVM compatible, deploying the smart contract to Rootstock was simple.
-We utilized Remix to develop the smart contract, which made it easy to test the contract within its own Remix VM.
-Afterwards, we used MetaMask to inject the provider, and deployed to Rootstock.
+Our Solidity smart contract was seamlessly deployed to Rootstock due to its EVM compatibility.
+Using Remix for development and testing, we efficiently iterated and verified its functionality.
+Finally, we deployed to Rootstock through MetaMask, leveraging its provider integration

 ### The team

-TODO: add team backgrounds.
+jhuang314 - Fullstack Software Engineer (Web2)
+zmuntzenberger1 - Self taught Solidity dev with Graphics background

 ### Testing the integration.